jondot/elasticsearch-balance/README.md

 ## Usage

-You can use Balance as a tool to quickly analyze your data distribution.
+You can use Balance as a tool to quickly visualize your data distribution.
 Just drop your cluster URL into the address box.

 Under the hood, two endpoints are accessed read-only: